evert-arias/Android-Network-Utility/README.md

 ```

-## That's all :relieved:
+## That's all

-Enjoy it! :relieved:
+:grinning: Enjoy it!